SAP-samples/teched2023-AD264/exercises/ex3/README.md

 In this and the last exercise, you've now learned how to add an integration package.
 You've also seen that quite some application code could be avoided because of it:

-- The BusinessPartner API description for both structure (entities, types etc)
+- The BusinessPartner API description for the structure (entities, types etc), as CDS model
-- The BusinessPartner event definitions
+- The BusinessPartner event definitions, as CDS model
 - The service mock implementation and sample data
 - Event emitters for local testing

 Depending on the application scenario, more and higher-level features can be added in such packages, like

-- CDS projections for model parts that are often used, like the `Customers` definition.
+- CDS projections for model parts that are often used, like a `Customers` definition.
 - Additional annotations, like for SAP Fiori Elements

 The following picture shows how the integration/reuse package and the application project work together on a technical level.